 The British artist Winifred Knights painted The Deluge in 1920 (Tate T05532; fig.1).
-She produced the artwork as a competition entry for the prestigious Rome Prize for Decorative Painting offered to young students at the Slade School of Art, London.
+She produced it while studying at the Slade School of Art, London, as a competition entry for the prestigious Rome Prize for Decorative Painting, which was open to young art students in Britain and the Empire.
 The prize’s scholarship enabled its winners to spend time at the British School at Rome (BSR), to deepen and enhance their painting practice and to learn about Italian classical and Renaissance art, with a particular focus on mural painting.
 The Deluge depicts the biblical narrative in Genesis in which God punishes the sins of humankind by flooding the earth and saving pairs of animals and a single human family aboard Noah’s ark – a subject that was set by the Rome Prize organisers.

 In the centre-foreground the most dynamic figure of all – the other Knights self-portrait – outstretches her arms towards the green slope.
 Like the woman in the red dress, this figure looks back over her shoulder, this time gesturing forward with her two hands, her mouth open in a cry of uncannily reserved shock and her body taut with an ultimately futile strength.
 Her feet spread wide, one knee bends and the other leg remains straight with toes poised at a diagonal angle, touching the ground.
 The attitude of her body is entirely different to those beyond her in the right side of the picture, who appear to scramble up the hill desperately without a backward glance.